TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 ::::::{prf:example}
 :label: Ex:DetRowReduction:RowOps

-The following identities show what happens with a $3\times 3$ determinant when
+The following identities show what happens with a $3\times 3$-determinant when

 <ol type="i">
 <li >